IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-select-many-to-many.md

     If binding the component with ``v-model``, accepts the ``value`` part of ``v-model``.

 `params?: ListParameters`
-    An optional set of :ref:`Data Source Standard Parameters <DataSourceStandardParameters>` to pass to API calls made to the server.
+    An optional set of [Data Source Standard Parameters](/modeling/model-components/data-sources.md) to pass to API calls made to the server.